alessandromemmola/reindexme/README.md

 # ReIndexMe

-Simple, privacy-first URL indexing utility with embeddable widget support.
+Simple, privacy-first LinkedIn URL inspection utility with embeddable widget support.

-ReIndexMe helps website owners, developers, and small businesses submit URLs for indexing and reindexing workflows through a lightweight public interface.
+ReIndexMe helps website owners, content creators, marketers, and developers request LinkedIn URL inspections when shared content does not immediately update on the platform.

+The project provides a lightweight public interface and an embeddable widget designed to simplify a common content publishing workflow.

 ReIndexMe is a production tool actively maintained in real-world usage.